aldo-gutierrez/bitmasksorter/README.md

 ###Example 3:

-Comparison for sorting 40 Million elements with range from 0 to 1000000000 in an AMD Ryzen 7 4800H processor
+Comparison for sorting 40 Million int elements with range from 0 to 1000000000 in an AMD Ryzen 7 4800H processor

 | Algorithm        | AVG CPU time  [ms]|
 | ---------------- |:-------------:|